 Thus, domain owners are assured that only their own legitimate certificates are in circulation, and can take action when certificates are mis-issued.
 This ultimately protects users as well as domain owners by effectively preventing masquerading as websites that are monitoring the logs.

 Detailed Operation

-Anyone can submit a certificate and its validation chain to the log.
-The log will immediately return a signed data structure known as a Signed Certificate Timestamp (SCT) containing
+Anyone can submit a certificate to the log.
+The log will immediately return a signed data structure known as a Signed Certificate Hash (SCH) containing